MarkRathbone/Generations/README.md

 ytsoup.py: YouTube page scraper, gets the 15 most recent videos from a channels rss feed.

-Age.py: Asks for age, tells you if you're a child/teenager/adult.

 Challenge.py: A bash challenge lab we were assigned to make a script that creates 25 new files in name/date directory.
 It must make 25 more files each time the script is run.